kanika-07cs/Task18-17.10.25-/README.md

 * Preprocessing (scaling, outlier handling, and transformation) significantly improves clustering.
 * PCA is essential for visualizing high-dimensional data.
 * K-Means and DBSCAN provide complementary insights: K-Means for fixed clusters, DBSCAN for density-based structure and noise detection.

-Would you like me to also **write a `requirements.txt`** file for this project so it’s ready to run?